lucasrznd/contract-management-api/README.md

 <h2 id="description">📙 Description</h2>

 This **component** is responsible for managing contracts, specifically for radio.
 The API provides endpoints for registering business companies with their legal data, as well as for registering contracts.
 The association rule is N:1 from company to contract.

+<h2 id="features">✨ Features</h2>

+- **Business Company Registration**: Endpoints to add and manage clients' companies.
+- **Contract Registration**: Endpoints to add and manage contracts associated with these companies.